GoogleCloudPlatform/cloudml-samples/census/README.md

 # Predicting Income with the Census Income Dataset

-Predict whether a given individual earns at least $50,000.
+Predict a person's income level.

 - - -